-Zoltan Dudas completed his 11th season as head coach of the Princeton men’s and women’s fencing teams in 2016-17.
-Every year during his Princeton career, Princeton has earned a top-10 finish at the NCAA Championship, and since 2011, Princeton has been the only school in the nation to post a top-four finish every year.
+Zoltan Dudas completed his 13th season as head coach of the Princeton men’s and women’s fencing teams in 2018-19.
+Every year during his Princeton career, Princeton has earned a top-10 finish at the NCAA Championship, and from 2011 to 2018, Princeton has been the only school in the nation to post a top-four finish every year.

 Princeton’s climb to the top of the NCAA standings had the Tigers in 10th place in 2007 and in 2008, his first two seasons as head coach, followed by an eighth-place finish in 2009, a sixth-place finish in 2010, a fourth-place standing in 2011, runner-up in 2012 and finally the pinnacle in 2013 with the program’s first joint NCAA men’s/women’s championship.
 The finish helped earn Dudas the 2013 U.S. Fencing Coaches Association Collegiate Varsity Fencing Coach of the Year honors.
 As an encore, Princeton finished runner-up in 2014 to stand as the only school to finish in the top two every year from 2012-14.

 Under Dudas, Princeton took the maximum 12 NCAA Championship qualifications every year from 2010-14 and returned to all-12 status in 2016.